towercomputers/toweros/README.md

 $> systemctl enable avahi-daemon.service
 ```

-**Important:** make sure you are connected to the switch and with ip ad check that your first wired interface (starting with the letter e) has an assigned IP.
+**Important:** Make sure you are connected to the switch and check that your first wired interface (starting with the letter `e`) has an assigned IP.

 #### 1.3.3.
 Install nxproxy